Crown-Commercial-Service/ReportMI-service-manual/doc/adr/0021-generate-a-data-export-for-finance.md

 would be standalone components within the overall system.

-After discussion with the team, we believe the correct approach for the Coda export is to generate as a report in Ruby using the API application.
-This will reduce the effort required to generate a separate component for a service that will be decomissioned in a few months time.
+After discussion with the team, we believe the correct approach for the Coda export is to generate it as a report in Ruby using the API application.
+This will reduce the effort required to generate a separate component for a service that will be decommissioned in a few months time.

 ## Decision